manuelernestog/astropod/README.md

 You can host your podcast files in your own code base inside the folder `public/audio` and this will automatically work with [git LFS](https://git-lfs.com/) but free plans in GitHub and GitLab for LFS are limited so take that in mind.

 You can also host your podcast files in any other cloud storage solution like DropBox, Google Drive, Cloudinary or on your own server.
 Once you upload your audio file you just need to copy the public URL of the audio file into your episode `AudioUrl` field.

-For free unlimited cloud file storage we recommend use [Internet Archive ](https://archive.org/).
+For free unlimited cloud file storage we recommend use [Internet Archive](https://archive.org/).

 ## Content Management System